 - There is less competition here because of the relatively less number of takers for Sanskrit.

 - Sanskrit is a very scoring subject.
 If you have prepared thoroughly, you can score good marks.
 The grammar portions especially are very scoring, and if you prepare thoroughly, you can score maximum marks in them.

-- You don’t have to be a graduate in Sanskrit language for taking this optional.
-A basic knowledge is sufficient.
+- You don’t have to be a graduate in the Sanskrit language for taking this optional.
+Basic knowledge is sufficient.